 Papaver somniferum subsp. setigerum, Papaver somniferum var. setigerum

 Bloom Time: May through June

 Papaver setigerum is closely related to and sometimes treated as a sub-species of Papaver somniferum.
-It is herbaceous, annual plant up to 32 inches (80 cm) tall.
-The stem is erect and the leaves are simple, oblong, the lower ones are sessile, deeply lobed and toothed, the higher ones shortly pedunculated.
-The flowers at the apex of the stem are hermaphroditic and up to 4 inches (10 cm) in diameter.
-The corolla forms a cup with 4 pink-purple petals, with a dark purple blotch at the base.
+It is a herbaceous annual plant with erect stems that grows up to 32 inches (80 cm) tall.
+Leaves are simple and oblong.
+The lower ones are sessile, deeply lobed, and toothed, and the higher ones shortly pedunculated.
+Flowers at the apex of the stem are hermaphroditic and up to 4 inches (10 cm) in diameter.
+The corolla forms a cup with four pink-purple petals, with a dark purple blotch at the base.
 It has several stamens with dark filaments holding yellow anthers.
 Flowering occurs from May through June.